» Upgrading Consul

 For the steps below, assume you're running version A of Consul, and then version B comes out.

 On each node, install version B of Consul.

-Shut down version A, and start version B with the
+One server at a time, shut down version A, and start version B with the

 -protocol=PREVIOUSflag, where "PREVIOUS" is the protocol version of version A (which can be discovered by running

 consul members).
 Wait until the server is healthy and has rejoined the cluster before moving on to the next server.

 Once all nodes are running version B, go through every node and restart the version B agent without the

 -protocolflag, again wait for each server to rejoin the cluster before continuing.